x-crowbar-x/PyBye/README.md

 ****

 ## Miscellaneous
-* The shutdown, reboot, suspend, log-out commands are standart SystemD commands, but to lock screen I use `slock`.
+* The shutdown, reboot, suspend commands are standart SystemD commands, but to lock screen I use `slock`.
 You can easily change it in the config file.
 * The icons are theme-dependent.
 In order to change the default ones, you need to specify exact the name (without file extention) of the icon of your currently installed GTK3 theme.
 * Haven't tested it on Wayland yet.
 Ran it only on my Qtile with X11.
 * The position of the buttons is hard-coded for now.
 Maybe I'll work on it later.
+* Escape button closes the main window and dialogs.

 ****